BrickSchema/py-brickschema/docs/brickify/table_handler.rst

         bldg:{VAV name} rdf:type brick:RVAV .

 Internally, Brickify converts each 'data' operation to a SPARQL insert operation.
-If the 'data' operation fires, because all of the variables referenced the operation are present in that row, Brickify executes a SPARQL `INSERT DATA` statement.
+If the 'data' operation fires, because all of the variables referenced in the operation are present in that row, Brickify executes a SPARQL `INSERT DATA` statement.
 This is the SPARQL generated from the first row:

 ::